GUE Correlators and Large Genus Asymptotics: Introduction

-Denote by $a_g(i_1,\cdots,i_n)$ the weighted number of connected ribbon graphs of genus $g$ with $n$ vertices of valencies $i_1,\cdots,i_n$ (see \cite{DYGUE}).
-Then using Euler's formula, we know that the number of faces of such a graph is $2-2g-n+\frac{1}{2}\sum_{j=1}^ni_j$.
+Denote by $a_g(i_1,\dots,i_n)$ the weighted number of connected ribbon graphs of genus~$g$ with~$n$ vertices of valencies $i_1,\dots,i_n$ (see~\cite{DYGUE}).
+Then Euler's formula for closed surfaces tells that $V-E+F=2-2g$, where $V=n$, \smash{$E=\frac{i_1+\cdots+i_n}{2}$}, and $F$ is the number of faces.
 Now we focus on graphs with 1 face.
-We denote the number of ribbon graphs of this kind by $\rg_g(i_1,\cdots,i_n)$.
+We denote the number of ribbon graphs of this kind by $\rg_g(i_1,\dots,i_n)$.
 Then Euler's formula implies that